palmerwenzel/deep-research-brainlift/docs/PRD.md

   Our application involves complex asynchronous processing and high concurrency, which can lead to race conditions and unexpected behavior if not managed carefully.

 - **Dependency Reliability:**
-  While we are favoring self-hosted components (Firecrawl and Searxing) to reduce costs, we still rely on both these and external services (like the OpenAI API).
+  While we are favoring self-hosted components (Firecrawl and Searxng) to reduce costs, we still rely on both these and external services (like the OpenAI API).
 Any instability or changes in these dependencies can negatively affect our system.

 - **Scalability:**
   The local-first, low-cost deployment is ideal for our MVP, but future growth in data volume or user interactions may require scaling the system.
 Failure to scale properly could lead to performance degradation.